 There are tonnes of places in Essaouira, Marrakech and Casablanca with extremely fast and free wifi for you to use.
 Therefore, I chose not to get a sim card during my stay in Morocco.
 However, if you will be doing an overnight horse riding trail, you might want to get a sim card to keep in touch with friends or family as you’re likely heading into the middle of nowhere.
 You can buy a sim card in lots of shops and in every city in Morocco.
 To give you an idea, a sim card with 5GB for 30 days costs approximately 50USD.
 Last but not least, whatever you do, please don’t switch on data roaming as it will cost more than your entire trip to Morocco.

 It’s definitely a good idea to bring cash if you will be visiting places besides the big cities.
 Most payments in bars and restaurants outside the tourist hotspots are done in cash.
 I decided to get cash from the airport in Amsterdam before flying to Morocco but that wasn’t really necessary as there are lots of ATMs in the big cities where you can get cash.
 It’s a lot cheaper to get cash from an ATM in Morocco than at a bank in the airport while still abroad.
 Cards like Maestro, Visa and Mastercard are widely accepted.
 American Express is not as widely accepted but there are definitely ATMs where you can get cash with your Amex card.
 I usually try to use Amex because you can save up Flying Blue miles that you can spend on flights.
 If you are interested in getting an Amex card, make sure to contact me, this way you will receive 20,000 flying blue miles as a bonus.
 For online payments, Wise is the cheapest and fastest way to send money internationally.
-Even though the transfer fees are already very low, if you make an account (which is free) through this link you’ll get an additional discount on the transfer fee for your first transaction.
+Even though the transfer fees are already very low, if you make an account (which is free) through this link you’ll get a free transfer fee for your first transaction up to 500 euros.

 Make sure to subscribe to my newsletter as I’ll be sending out more solo travel tips, gadget recommendations and super cool upcoming HATW trips that are perfect for solo riders!